 The school needs a steady supply of clean water.
 A borehole (well) has been dug for this purpose.
 The cost of this borehole has been shared between the school and the adjacent Graceland Hospital, water will be piped from this borehole to both facilities.

-The electricity supply is erratic and unreliable, to overcome this problem AEP has given funds for solar panels to ensure a steady supply of power for the school.
+The electricity supply is erratic and unreliable, to overcome this problem AEP has set aside funds for solar panels to ensure a steady supply of power for the school.
 This is especially important for the computer and science labs which require air conditioning.
 The investigation of the quality and availability of the panels will take place to determine feasibility.